 3 Tips to Attract Downy and Hairy Woodpeckers

 - Serve suet and suet cakes in wire mesh baskets hanging on trees or in holes drilled into logs.

 - Leave dead trees standing, as long as they don’t pose a safety hazard.
-Woodpeckers (and many other cavity-nesting birds) will reward you with a visit.
+Cavity-nesting woodpeckers will reward you with a visit.

 Next, discover mind-blowing woodpecker facts you should know.